Large language model: Safety

-AI safety as a professional discipline prioritizes systematic identification and mitigation of operational risks across model architecture, training data, and deployment governance, and it emphasizes engineering and policy interventions over media framings that foreground speculative existential scenarios.
-As of 2025, prompt injection represents a significant risk to consumers and businesses using agentic features with access to their private data.

-Researchers target concrete failure modes, including memorization and copyright leakage, security exploits such as prompt injection, algorithmic bias manifesting as stereotyping, dataset selection effects, and political skew, methods for reducing high energy and carbon costs of large-scale training, and measurable cognitive and mental health impacts of conversational agents on users, while engaging empirical and ethical uncertainty about claims of machine sentience, and applying mitigation measures such as dataset curation, input sanitization, model auditing, scalable oversight, and governance frameworks.

-CBRN and content misuse

-Frontier AI labs treat CBRN (chemical, biological, radiological, and nuclear defense) and similar dual-use threats as high-consequence misuse and apply layered risk governance, combining capability thresholds, pre-deployment evaluation, adversarial red-teaming, strict access controls, and explicit usage bans to limit both accidental and malicious assistance.

-Operational measures include capability gating and staged deployment, model refusal/backoff and fine-grained content filters, continuous monitoring and red-team penetration testing, and coordination with standards bodies, regulators, and incident-reporting mechanisms to enable early warning and external oversight.

 Some commenters expressed concern over accidental or deliberate creation of misinformation, or other forms of misuse.
-For example, the availability of large language models could reduce the skill-level required to commit bioterrorism; biosecurity researcher Kevin Esvelt has suggested that LLM creators should exclude from their training data papers on creating or enhancing pathogens.
+For example, the availability of large language models could reduce the skill level required to commit bioterrorism; biosecurity researcher Kevin Esvelt has suggested that LLM creators should exclude from their training data papers on creating or enhancing pathogens.

-Content filtering

 LLM applications accessible to the public, like ChatGPT or Claude, typically incorporate safety measures designed to filter out harmful content.
 However, implementing these controls effectively has proven challenging.
 For instance, a 2023 study proposed a method for circumventing LLM safety systems.
 In 2025, The American Sunlight Project, a non-profit, published a study showing evidence that the so-called Pravda network, a pro-Russia propaganda aggregator, was strategically placing web content through mass publication and duplication with the intention of biasing LLM outputs.
-The American Sunlight Project coined this technique "LLM grooming", and pointed to it as a new tool of weaponizing AI to spread disinformation and harmful content.
-Similarly, Yongge Wang illustrated in 2024 how a potential criminal could potentially bypass ChatGPT 4o's safety controls to obtain information on establishing a drug trafficking operation.
+The American Sunlight Project coined this technique "LLM grooming", and pointed to it as a new tool of weaponizing AI to spread misinformation and harmful content.
+Similarly, Yongge Wang illustrated in 2024 how a potential criminal could potentially bypass GPT-4o's safety controls to obtain information on establishing a drug trafficking operation.
 External filters, circuit breakers and overrides have been posed as solutions.